ursakacar/scribbles/testing-notes/notification-server.md

 `defaults.notificationurl = "https://notification.local/notification.json";`

-**!IMPORTANT!** Make sure to allow exceptions for insecure connection to notification.local in all browsers when testing the notification, as notification.local does not have a cert!
+**!
+IMPORTANT !** Make sure to allow exceptions for insecure connection to notification.local in all browsers when testing the notification, as notification.local does not have a cert!